saschawildgrube/fractal/README.md

 - GetDocumentRootDir()
 - GetRootURL()

-This website is based on SteepPHP: https://www.steelphp.com.
+This website is based on SteelPHP: https://www.steelphp.com.

 Enjoy!